Invariant subspaces and PCA in nearly matrix multiplication time: Analysis of Cholesky

-Since $\matA$ and $\matS$ are Hermitian and positive-definite, we can recursively compute their Cholesky factors to derive the desired result.
-This gives rise to the following recursive Cholesky algorithm.
+Since $\matA$ and $\matS$ are Hermitian and positive-definite, we can recursively compute their Cholesky factors.
+This gives rise to the recursive Algorithm \ref{alg:stable_cholesky}.
 The complexity is as follows. \begin{proposition} Algorithm \ref{alg:stable_cholesky} requires $O(T_{\MM}(n))$ arithmetic operations. \begin{proof} Let $T(n)$ be the number of operations executed for a matrix of size $n\times n$.
 Steps 4 and 8 require time $T(n/2)$.
 Step 5 requires time $T_{\MM}(n/2)+T_{\INV}(n/2)$, and step 6 requires $T_{\MM}(n/2)$.
 The Schur complement in Step 7 requires $T_{\MM}(n/2)+T_{\HERM}(n/2)+(n/2)^2 = T_{\MM}(n/2)+2(n/2)^2$.
 This becomes

 \end{proof} \end{proposition}